Chart Color Schemes

 Wagaman has shown very soft population growth performance across periods assessed by AreaSearch

-Wagaman's population is 2,055 as of November 2025.
-This figure represents an increase of 32 people from the 2021 Census total of 2,023.
-The change was inferred from the estimated resident population of 2,055 in June 2024 and address validation since the Census date.
-With a density ratio of 2,446 persons per square kilometer, Wagaman ranks in the upper quartile relative to other locations assessed by AreaSearch.
-Overseas migration contributed approximately 72.1% of overall population gains during recent periods.
+Wagaman's population is around 2,055 as of Feb 2026.
+This reflects an increase of 32 people since the 2021 Census, which reported a population of 2,023 people.
+The change is inferred from the estimated resident population of 2,055 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,446 persons per square kilometer.
+Population growth was primarily driven by overseas migration that contributed approximately 72.1% of overall population gains during recent periods.

 Frequently Asked Questions - Population